Nautical Interior Design

 Different structure and spaces for sailing and motor boats – Photo: Michael Held on Unsplash

-As far as motor boats are concerned, the same rule applies: there are open boats intended for short journeys, motorboats with cabin, sports boats designed for competitive purposes, catamarans and very generously sized yachts.
-It is important to point out how each type of boat has been designed over time according to the intended use and how the exteriors fully reflect the interior spaces which, in addition to being aesthetically pleasing, must be functional and practical.
+As far as motorboats are concerned, the same rule applies: there are the open intended for short journeys, the motorboats equipped with cabin, the sports boats designed for competitive purposes, the catamarans and yacht very generously sized.
+It is important to point out how each type of boat has been designed over time depending on the use that was intended to be made of it and how the exteriors fully reflect the interior spaces which, in addition to having to be aesthetically pleasing, must be functional and practical.

 To view a typical graphic representation of some yachts click here